HerrIvan/embedding-cvx-projection/docs/background.md

 ### Optional extension

-In some cases, one may want to add a further constraint, `x <= gamma * cp.sum(x)`, where `gamma` is between 0 and 1.
+In some cases, one may want to add another constraint, `x <= gamma * cp.sum(x)`, where `gamma` is between 0 and 1.
 Setting `gamma` to e.g. `0.9` will ensure that the mixture in `M` is non-trivial (in the sense that the combination is simply achieved by providing a synonym).
 The lower we set this parameter, the more we are asking the algorithm to reconstruct `v` with a set of vectors which are dissimilar to it.
-If we think it as a cooking metaphor, we are replacing an ingredient by another similar one, but with a set of different, that, aggregated achieve the same effect.
+If we think it as a cooking metaphor, we are replacing an ingredient not by another similar one, but with a set of different, that aggregated achieve the same effect.

 One note of caution: if one adds this additional constraint, the number of embeddings in `M` needs to be greater than (`1/gamma`), otherwise the constraint is not satisfiable.